-The auxiliary start switch (Figure 0-2) is located on the switch panel to the left of the steering wheel in front of the driver's-side console box.
+The auxiliary start switch (Figure 9-5) is located on the instrument panel to the left of the steering wheel in front of the driver's-side console panel.

 This switch connects the motorhome coach batteries to the chassis batteries-this allows the chassis batteries to "borrow" power from the coach batteries to assist in starting the engine.
 If the chassis batteries cannot start the engine by turning the ignition key, hold down the battery-boost switch for at least 60 seconds and retry starting the engine.

-When attempting to use the auxiliary start switch function, Tiffin Motor Homes recommends that you press and hold the switch for about 60 seconds before trying to start the engine.
+When attempting to use the auxiliary start switch function,

+Tiffin Motorhomes recommends that you press and hold the switch for about 60 seconds before trying to start the engine.
 This gives the two sets of batteries (house and chassis) a chance to equalize before engaging the starter.
 The multiplex system that controls most chassis functions will need to reach optimal voltage range to ensure proper operation as well.

-BATTERY INSPECTION AND CARE
+BATTERY INSPECTION AND CARE:

-Figure 0-3: House Batteries
+Figure 9-6: House Batteries

-The motorhome batteries (Figure 0-3) are located on a sliding tray, which extend from an underneath compartment.
+The motorhome batteries (Figure 9-6) are located on a sliding tray, which extend from an underneath compartment.
 The Allegro Bus house batteries are located toward the front driver's side.